fT0xicw5916/ManageBac-Plus/README.md

 - GPA calculator for midterms and finals
 - GPA calculator for marginal tasks (One extra task in a given category)
 - Graphs for all those calculations
+- Radar graph generation with respect to multiple subjects
+- Personal projects gallery
 - An online platform for sharing Mochi decks as well as notebooks
+- ... and much more!

 ## Usage
 ### Prerequisites